PeaJaySee/habit_forma_work/README.md

 Bootstrap was invaluable in styling the app and making it responsive across different devices; an example of this being the table of habits on the home page.

 Fonts were imported from Google Fonts, and the logo icon and action button icons were sourced from FontAwesome.

+Thanks to Alexander Tastad for general support and advice, particularly around documentation.
+Also thanks to John Rearden for help with database issues close to deadline.

 ## Testing / Validation